sjdigiovanni/netimate/README.md

 > ⚠️ **This project is in beta.** Expect bugs, incomplete features, and breaking changes.
 > We welcome feedback, bug reports, and early contributors!

-> **Netimate – a lightweight, async‑first network‑automation toolkit that feels as friendly as a REPL but scales like a platform.**

 ---